woodpjames/CS1632_Spring2021/course-info.md

     For the fastest response, please use Teams chat.

-When you ask a question about an exercise or deliverable, please submit your source code to GradeScope so that I can reproduce your error.
+When you ask a source-code-specific question about an exercise or deliverable, please submit your code to GradeScope so that I can reproduce your error.
 Also, describe precisely the steps I should take to reproduce your error.
 Before you do this, it is very hard for me to help you.